gavinhughpalmer/apex-utilities/README.md

 - document new pieces
 - Document the installation
 - add versioning scripts, that replaces the install link
+- Add something that generates the readme based on the class headers
 - Package Installation URL: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t1t000003DHKXAA4 As an alternative, you can use the "sfdx force:package:install" command.